if/else statements as expressions in Swift

 Note, that each branch of if/else must be a single expression, and each expression, when type checked independently, must produce the same type.
 This ensures easy type checking and clear reasoning about the code.

-This new Swift 5.9 feature applies to switch statements as well.
+This feature applies to switch statements as well.
 You can find out more in the related Swift proposal on if and switch expressions.